joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 ## Introducing transformers

 Before the system grows, we need a refactor.
-Adding an `elif` for every file type is completely inextensible and would become a mess --- we have design patterns for a reason.
+Adding an `elif` for every file type is completely inextensible and would become a mess --- we invented design patterns for a reason.

 Typescript allows us to take an object-oriented or functional approach.
 Of